trufflesuite/trufflesuite.com/src/docs/vscode-ext/contract-management.md

 ## Deploy your smart contract

 Once you have built your contract, it's time to deploy it.
-With the Trufflesuite for VSCode, developers have the option of where to deploy their contract.
+With the Truffle for VSCode, developers have the option of where to deploy their contract.

 Deployment parameters are based on the Truffle [migrations](https://truffleframework.com/docs/truffle/getting-started/running-migrations) process which are defined, and managed, in the `truffle-config.js` file